openstack/ossa/doc/source/index.rst

 ------------------------------------------

-If you think you've identified a vulnerability, please work with us to rectify and disclose the issue responsibly.
+If you think you've identified a vulnerability, please work with us to rectify and disclose the issue together.
 We provide two ways to report issues to the OpenStack Vulnerability Management Team depending on how sensitive the issue
 is: